 Depending on the toxicity level, synthetic dyes are classified as low-toxicity dyes, high-toxicity dyes, and eco-friendly dyes.

-If you are a business or individual professional in need of high-quality synthetic dyes and pigments for your industrial applications, look no further than Crest Infosystems.
-We are reputed manufacturers and exporters of premium quality synthetic dyes and pigments and various colorants, such as food colors, cosmetic colors, and pharmaceutical colors.
-For more information on a wide range of synthetic dyes or pigments we produce at our state-of-the-art manufacturing facilities, get in touch with us today.
+We are reputed manufacturers and exporters of premium-quality synthetic dyes and pigments, as well as various colorants, such as food, cosmetic, and pharmaceutical colors.
+Contact us today for more information on the wide range of artificial dyes or pigments we produce at our state-of-the-art manufacturing facilities.